calaldees/teachingWorkshops/teacherEducation/howStudentsLearn.md

 * Hand up?
     * No Hands Up - [Video Clip](https://youtu.be/J25d9aC1GZA?t=321) Watch 5:21 to 8:43 == 3min20seconds
-        * Dylan Willam Advocates against this
+        * Dylan Willam thinks hands up is one of the most damaging things in classrooms
     * Flawed sample group
     * Pressure/Public - not inclusive practice
 * Teacher pick a random student